-\begin{assumption} The function $\modelStd{t}(\cdot)$ is $L_{\modelStd{}}$-Lipschitz-continuous for all $t \geq 1$. \end{assumption} The calibrated model assumption simply states that the agent can build high probability confidence bounds around the unknown dynamics at the beginning of every episode.
-As more observations become available, we expect the \emph{epistemic} uncertainty of the model (that arises due to the lack of data and is encoded in $\modelStd{}(\cdot)$) to shrink, and consequently allow the agent to become more confident about the true dynamics.
-We further note that the algorithm requires $\lbrace \modelScale{t} \rbrace_{t\geq 0}$ as its input.
-Our general theoretical results obtained in \cref{section:theoretical_results} hold for general model classes as long as \cref{assumption:WellCalibratedModel} and \cref{assumption:LipschitzModelStd} are satisfied.
-Below and in \cref{section:theoretical_results}, we provide concrete conditions (about $f$) and models for which this assumption provably holds.\looseness=-1
+\begin{assumption} The function $\modelStd{t}(\cdot)$ is $L_{\modelStd{}}$-Lipschitz-continuous for all $t \geq 1$. \end{assumption} The calibrated model assumption (or its equivalents) is standard in online model-based learning \citep{srinivas2010gaussian, chowdhury2017onKernelized, chowdhury2019online, curi2020efficient, Sessa2022EfficientComputation}.
+It states that the agent can build high probability confidence bounds around the unknown dynamics at the beginning of every episode.
+As more observations become available, we expect the \emph{epistemic} uncertainty of the model (that arises due to the lack of data and is encoded in $\modelStd{}(\cdot)$) to shrink, and consequently allow the representative agent to make better decisions as it becomes more confident about the true dynamics.
+Our theoretical results obtained in \cref{section:theoretical_results} hold for general model classes as long as \cref{assumption:WellCalibratedModel} and \cref{assumption:LipschitzModelStd} are satisfied.
+Below and in \cref{section:theoretical_results}, we provide concrete conditions (about $f$) and models for which this assumption provably holds. \looseness=-1

-\textbf{Algorithm.} Generally, algorithms implementing upper-confidence bound principle in MBRL optimize jointly over a set of models (that are compatible with the observed data and includes the true dynamics with high probability) and the admissible policies.
-The achieved value of the objective function in this joint optimization then provides an upper-bound for the objective function under the true dynamics $f$.
-Instead of explicitly building a set of such plausible models, at every episode $t$, we use an auxiliary function $\modelEta{}: \jointStateSpace{} \to [-1, 1]^p$ (as in~\cite{moldovan2015optimism,curi2020efficient}), and consider the following hypothetical well-calibrated dynamics model: